esys/workshop-hello-gitops/README.md

 brew install argoproj/tap/argocd
 ```

 For this example, we will use the web UI.
-This UI can be made accessible using a port forward
+It can be made accessible using a port forward
 ```
 kubectl port-forward svc/argocd-server -n argocd 8080:443
 ```